 Computer Science, with forays into Business and Computing Law.

-From a Developer, through to Community Moderator, Systems Administrator, Data Protection Officer and Business Advisor, LL taught me how to conduct myself, how to improve myself, how to build a product that I would use, and how to communicate that product to other partners.
+From a Developer, through to Community Moderator, Systems Administrator, Data Protection Officer and Business Advisor, Limelight taught me how to conduct myself, how to improve myself, how to build a product that I would use, and how to communicate that product to partners.

 The first time I entered a small business at a management level, Wolfpack gave me a great opportunity to ensure good processes were implemented from the get-go, with solid core infrastructure to back it up.